 Further information about the ICAP KRAs and objectives is available in the ICAP guidelines.

-Continuous quality improvement tool: Aboriginal health in acute health services including area mental health servicesThe Continuous quality improvement tool: Aboriginal health in acute health services including area mental health services (CQI tool) supports Victorian health services to provide culturally responsive healthcare to Aboriginal Victorians.
+Continuous quality improvement tool: Aboriginal health in acute health services and area mental health servicesThe Continuous quality improvement tool: Aboriginal health in acute health services and area mental health services (CQI tool) supports Victorian health services to provide culturally responsive healthcare to Aboriginal Victorians.

 The CQI tool provides a process to: